aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

 The Gaussian envelope in time will also yield the Gaussian envelope in frequency (Gaussians are eigenfunctions of a Fourier transform), with width equal to the inverse of the width in time.
-The full width at half maximum ( FWHM_ ) of Gaussian pulse is given as
+The full width at half maximum ( FWHM_ ) of the Gaussian pulse is given as

 .. math::
     \begin{equation}